dill/RDistanceBook/dsm/dsm-notes.md

  * `gam.check` to find $k$, _but_ don't make $k$ too big as this can lead to large predictions (large set of functions!)

+### Bases

+ * cyclic splines as a way of getting around the "humpbacks don't know when mothers' day is" problem

 ## Model discrimination